mtakaki/dropwizard-circuitbreaker/README.md

 ## Maven

-The library is available at the maven central, so just add depedency to `pom.xml`:
+The library is available at the maven central, so just add dependency to `pom.xml`:

 ```xml
 <dependencies>